uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-international-applicants.md

 ---
 title: |-
-  UK government financial support for international applicants to unsalaried teacher training courses in England (academic year 2021 to 2022)
+  UK government financial support for international applicants to unsalaried teacher training courses in England
+title_caption: Academic year 2021 to 2022
 ---

 You may be eligible for financial support if you meet the requirements